projectchrono/chrono/doxygen/documentation/manuals/chrono/collisions.md

 Each \ref chrono::ChBody "ChBody" (as well as any other object derived from \ref chrono::ChContactable "ChContactable") carries information about its collision properties through a \ref chrono::ChCollisionModel "ChCollisionModel" object.
 The _ChCollisionModel_ object may contain multiple \ref chrono::ChCollisionShape "ChCollisionShape"s, each of which carrying a geometric shape object together with its [Collision Surface Material](#collision_materials).

-Each \ref chrono::ChBody "ChBody" contains:
+Each \ref chrono::ChBody "ChBody" may contain a:
 + \ref chrono::ChCollisionModel "ChCollisionModel", that contains (multiple):
  + \ref chrono::ChCollisionShape "ChCollisionShape", each of which containing:
    + \ref chrono::geometry::ChGeometry "ChGeometry"
    + \ref chrono::ChMaterialSurface "ChMaterialSurface"

+A similar structure can be found also for the [Visualization System](#visualization_system).

 Actually, as many other objects in Chrono, items within the *ChCollisionModel* are stored through pointers, so to allow to easily share them across different bodies.
 This is very useful especially for *ChMaterialSurface* objects.